Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 Adaptogenic Stress Response

-Research published in The Korean Journal of Physiology & Pharmacology examined Astragalus's effects on stress-induced impairments in rats subjected to repeated restraint stress.
-Animals treated with Astragalus (400mg/kg daily) showed significantly reduced stress-induced deficits in spatial memory and learning tasks compared to untreated stressed animals.
-The study attributed these protective effects to Astragalus's ability to modulate the hypothalamic-pituitary-adrenal (HPA) axis—the body's central stress response system.7
+Research published in The Korean Journal of Physiology and Pharmacology examined Astragalus's effects on stress-induced impairments in rats subjected to repeated restraint stress.
+Animals treated with Astragalus (400 mg/kg daily) showed significantly reduced stress-induced deficits in spatial memory and learning tasks compared to untreated stressed animals.
+The study attributed these protective effects to Astragalus's ability to modulate the hypothalamic-pituitary-adrenal (HPA) axis, the body's central stress response system.7

 Gut Microbiome Modulation

 Emerging research reveals that Astragalus exerts many immune effects through modulation of the gut microbiome.
-A 2021 study published in Frontiers in Immunology demonstrated that Astragalus polysaccharides significantly altered gut bacterial composition in melanoma-bearing mice, increasing beneficial species like Bifidobacterium pseudolongum and Lactobacillus johnsonii.
+A 2021 study published in Cell Communication and Signaling demonstrated that Astragalus polysaccharides significantly altered gut bacterial composition in melanoma-bearing mice, increasing beneficial species like Bifidobacterium pseudolongum and Lactobacillus johnsonii.
 These microbiome changes correlated with reduced immunosuppressive activity and better tumor control, suggesting that Astragalus's immune benefits partly result from supporting beneficial gut bacteria that train and regulate immune responses.9

-Sacred Plant Co Astragalus Root Cut & Sifted - Premium quality Huang Qi in resealable bag
+Sacred Plant Co Astragalus Root Cut and Sifted, premium quality Huang Qi in resealable bag

 Astragalus Root | Cut & Sifted